CDC Guidelines: 1,500 mg of Sodium a Day

 Although we must look to ourselves first as both the reason for and solution to our current dependence on salt, the food manufacturers and restaurant corporations who have been loading their products full of sodium, largely on the sly, must also shoulder some of the guilt.
 The natural reaction for many Americans who want to cut down on salt is to take the salt shaker off their kitchen tables.
 This is a good start but sadly does little to decrease our sodium intake.
 The vast majority of the salt we consume every day, about 80%, comes from the processed foods we buy in supermarkets and order at restaurants.
 Another 10% of so (all we really need) comes naturally from the plants and animals we eat.

-Food researchers at the nonprofit Center for Science in the Public Interest recently published the nutrition facts for “healthy” dishes at large chain Mexican restaurants, but check out the sodium levels: the guacamole at On the Border restaurants had 1,170 mg of sodium; the Pico shrimp tacos, 1,650 mg; the chicken salsa fresca, 2,410mg; and the grilled vegetable fajitas, a whopping 3,240 mg.
-(4) Healthy?
+Food researchers at the nonprofit Center for Science in the Public Interest recently published the nutrition facts for “healthy” dishes at large chain Mexican restaurants, but check out the sodium levels: the guacamole at one restaurant chain had 1,170 mg of sodium; the Pico shrimp tacos, 1,650 mg; the chicken salsa fresca, 2,410mg; and the grilled vegetable fajitas, a whopping 3,240 mg.4 Healthy?
 We don’t think so.

 With salt lurking in unhealthy quantities on every pantry shelf and behind every restaurant door, it may seem impossible to cut our sodium intake, and many of us might naturally try to find a quick fix for the resulting high blood pressure.
 However, like food labels that seem too good to be true, we must also be wary of drug companies who want us to believe that our high blood pressure can be easily cured through prescription medications.